 - i.
 Statement of purpose or intent for use of funds, - ii.
 Who has authority to expend funds, - iii.
-Source of money for that fund, - Length of time for fund's existence, e.g. for Rent Reserve Fund, could end after 2018 lease renewal with NW Academy was renegotiated and approved. - v.
-Clear statement of purpose for the Fund; - vi.v.
-How Fund balance may be used or who has authority to determine how to use the balance after purpose has been achieved or the Fund is no longer needed; - Sunset date for each Reserve Fund, unless the Board of Trustees authorizes an extension of the Reserve Fund or the Fund is legally required or explicitly authorized by these Policies. - viii.vii.
-Once a reserve or Restricted fund has been created and approved by the BOT subject to these provisions, the ET may use the monies or terminate the Fund, subject to the agreed upon provisions, unless substantive changes are being proposed. - 3) The Church will maintain a major repairs and equipment (MR&E) reserve: - Which will be used to fund one-time, emergency or unanticipated major maintenance expenditures that cannot be covered by the maintenance allocations in the yearly operating budget. - ii.
+Source of money for that fund, - iv.
+Length of time for fund's existence, e.g. for Rent Reserve Fund, could end after 2018 lease renewal with NW Academy was renegotiated and approved. - v.
+How Fund balance may be used or who has authority to determine how to use the balance after purpose has been achieved or the Fund is no longer needed;

+- vi.
+Sunset date for each Reserve Fund, unless the Board of Trustees authorizes an extension of the Reserve Fund or the Fund is legally required or explicitly authorized by these Policies. - vii.
+Once a reserve or Restricted fund has been created and approved by the BOT subject to these provisions, the ET may use the monies or terminate the Fund, subject to the agreed upon provisions, unless substantive changes are being proposed. - 3) The Church will maintain a major repairs and equipment (MR&E) reserve: - i.
+Which will be used to fund one-time, emergency or unanticipated major maintenance expenditures that cannot be covered by the maintenance allocations in the yearly operating budget. - ii.
 With a current funding goal of \$150,000, which will be increased as needed by allocating to it, as appropriate, the following: - a.
 Any unused portion of the contingency reserve in the yearly operating budget as determined by the Board each year. - b.
 Gifts and bequests designated for facilities maintenance; - iii.
-The Board may vote to increase the MR&E funding goal.
+The Board may vote to increase the MR&E funding goal. - iv.
+When the MR&E drops below \$150,000, the Executive Team will include in the budget or present a plan to the Board for returning the MR&E to the \$150,000 level in subsequent years. - 4) The Church will maintain a Safety Reserve of \$100,000 for emergency needs which the Executive Team has the authority to spend subject to Board approval. - i.
+The ET is responsible for developing a plan for replenishing this fund if the balance falls below \$100,000.